 Do not soak your knee in any standing water (hot tub, pool, bathtub, lake) until your incisions are completely healed and no scab remains.
-This usually takes at least 4 weeks after your surgery).
+This takes at least 4 weeks.

 Change the Band-Aids® daily.
 Use the Ace wrap or TED stocking for comfort and swelling if needed until your follow-up visit or until told otherwise.

-If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they start to peel off in about 7-10 days.
+If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they fall off in about 7-10 days.

 After 2 days, you can remove all the dressings and shower.
 Your doctor will tell you if you need to keep the incision covered when showering.
 You can cover the incision with a plastic wrap such as Glad Press n Seal or a plastic bag with the edges taped down.
 Do not let the water run under the plastic wrap or bag.
 Continue to keep your incision’s dry until your follow up appointment; you will receive further instruction at that time.